-The Wet Tropics has 13 of Australia's endemic species and of these the Lesser Sooty Owl, Macleay's Honeyeater, Bridled Honeyeater,
+The Far North Queensland's Wet Tropics Region has 13 of Australia's endemic species and of these the Lesser Sooty Owl, Macleay's Honeyeater,

-Pied Monarch, and Victoria's Riflebird can be seen in and around Daintree.
+Bridled Honeyeater, Pied Monarch, and Victoria's Riflebird can be seen in and around Daintree.
 Also of enormous interest to birdwatchers

-are the Buff-breasted Paradise Kingfisher, Great-billed Heron, Little Kingfisher and several other species of Kingfisher, Black Bittern, Mangrove Robin,
+are the Buff-breasted Paradise Kingfisher, Great-billed Heron, Little Kingfisher and several other species of Kingfisher, Black Bittern,

-Lovely Fairy-wren, Double-eyed Fig Parrot, Red-necked Crake and of course, the Southern Cassowary which may be seen on the northern
+Mangrove Robin, Lovely Fairy-wren, Double-eyed Fig Parrot, Red-necked Crake and of course, the Southern Cassowary which is often seen

-The Red Mill House site also has detailed information on Daintree Birds with descriptions and photos of many species, and a Daintree
+Red Mill House site also has detailed information on Daintree Birds with descriptions and photos of many species, and a Daintree Checklist which

-Checklist which is able to downloaded and printed.
+is able to downloaded and printed.
 Local birdwatching spots are also detailed.
-If there is any further information
+If there is any further information required regarding